Amrita-School-of-AI/22AIE111-Object-Oriented-Programming-in-Java-S2-2025/README.md

    - If you prefer using **VS Code**, refer to the files in the `setup/vscode` directory.
    - If you prefer using **IntelliJ IDEA**, refer to the files in the `setup/idea` directory.

+5. **Prerequisites**
+   Before you begin, ensure that the following tools are installed on your system:
+    - Java Development Kit (JDK): Version 11 or higher.
+    - Git: For version control.
+    - Gradle: Although we'll use the Gradle Wrapper, having Gradle installed can be helpful.
+    - Text Editor or IDE: Such as VS Code, IntelliJ IDEA, or Eclipse.

 ---

 ## Setting up Java on Linux (Ubuntu)